AntCMS-org/AntCMS/readme.md

  - Insanely fast with zero tuning.
  - Minimal load on system resources.
  - Easy SEO with automatic handling of the robots.txt and sitemap files.
+ - Automatic usage of ETags when serving assets to allow client-side caching.
+(Note: ETags are disabled with Caddy due to errors)

 ## System Requirements